 The following uses data of April 2.

 The Imperial College estimates give problems for the Dutch data.
-With 121 deaths in the Dutch 60-69 age group, the London age-specific IFR gives 5500 infected in the population while their “symptomatic cases per hospitalised” gives 7663 symptomatic cases in the population, which is too much since we are assuming that the flu season is over.
-Holland has 29 hospitalised children of age 0-9, and the London symp / hospital rate for this group gives 29000 symptomatic children in the Dutch population, which would create panic if true.
+With 121 deaths in the Dutch 60-69 age group, the London age-specific IFF gives 5500 infected in the population while their “symptomatic cases per hospitalised” gives 7663 symptomatic cases in the population, which is too much since we are assuming that the flu season is over.
+Holland has 29 hospitalised children of age 0-9, and the London symptoms / hospital ratio for this group gives 29000 symptomatic children in the Dutch population, which would create panic if true.
 Looking the issue over, I cannot find a match.
 It must be remarked that the Dutch “reported number of cases” is rather useless, because of the lack of tests, and their preferred application to medical personel rather than patients.
 Also the death count is understated since non-hospitalised deaths are not tested.
 See Table 1 below.

 The intermediate conclusions are: